-You must begin by estimating how much it will take to help you live your best after retirement.
+You must begin by estimating how much it will take to help you live your best after retirement – which might be easier with the help of a retirement planning advisor.
 Get a ballpark figure as a starting point for your savings goals.
 After that figure is in place, find out how you’ll fill that gap.
 Look over what you already have stashed away after you reach retirement age.
 Do you expect to receive a Social Security stipend?
 Are there any available pensions?
 Do you have a 401(k), and what is it worth?
 Make sure to use conservative growth rates so you don’t overestimate how much you need to start saving.
 Set your financial goals after gathering all possible areas of income.
 This includes a plan for saving money from every paycheck to help fill the gaps left after retirement funds, such as Social Security, are dispersed.

 Take it to the Max